Lines image

 Over 14 years, LFB had deployed a number of different geographical information systems (GIS), many using different datasets in different formats.
 John and his team were in the process of streamlining their data management and creating a single, authoritative set of geospatial data so that all of the LFB shared the same comprehensive and up-to-date view.
 In time, this would support a move to a single, web-based GIS system for every station, appliance and staff member.

 The team used Safe Software’s FME application to support its ETL (Extract, Transform, Load) processes as they created their single, central data-set.
-1Spatial, 1Spatial, a leading, global Platinum Partner and Authorised Partner for Safe Software provides FME support and training to LFB.
+1Spatial, 1Spatial, a leading, global Partner and Authorised Partner for Safe Software provides FME support and training to LFB.

 During a training course, 1Spatial suggested using FME to automate the process of updating inter-station travel times.